lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 functionality nearer the NGW, in order to better deal with time constraints of such technologies.

 The SCHC C/Ds on both sides MUST share the same set of Rules.
-So do the SCHC F/Rs on both sides.
+So MUST the SCHC F/Rs on both sides.

-The SCHC C/D and F/R process is symmetrical, therefore the description of the operation in the Downlink direction is symmetrical to the one above.
-The rules themselves may be asymmetrical.
+The operation in the Downlink direction is similar to that in the Uplink direction, only reverting the order in which the architecture elements are traversed.

 # Rule ID